dongliang3571/Database-Notes/README.md

 schema : database : table <-> floor plan : house : room

+### Schema(namespace, it's different from table schema)

+You cannot have two objects with the same name in a namespace.

+In Orace, schema equals to user, and schema is a namespace.
+You cannot have two objects of the same name in a schema.
+Triggers, views, tables, indexes - are examples of objects.
+They all have names which must be unique in the namespace (schema).
+Column is not an object, so you can have multiple columns with the same name as long as they belong to different tables/views.

+In SQL Srever 2005 an up, schema (within a database) is also a namespace, as in Oracle.
+Schema is a group (a set) of db objects within a database.
+No two objects (indexes, triggers, tables) can have the same name in a single schema.

+In SQL Server 2000 and below, there is no schema.
+Instead of schema, there is owner of the object (user that owns the object).
+So, below a user of a database there cannot be two objects with the same name.
+In version 2005, SQL Server introduced the schema to separate a user (owner) from the group of objects (schema).
+E.g. You can drop a user, but schema and all objects within it will stay untouched.
+It's because you didn' drop the schema (group of objects), you just dropped the user (that has some rights on the objects).

 ### What is dbo
 dbo is the default schema in SQL Server.
 You can create your own schemas to allow you to better manage your object namespace.